PauloAguayo/Faster_RCNN_HT/README.md

 - '-s' (optional): Action variable.
 A total detection counter gets on the screen.
 - '-g' (optional): Action variable.
 It activates the online charts about current detections.
 - '-w' (optional): Temporary window for the data flow in charts.
 Default=300.
+- '-H' (optional): z-coordinate for camera positioning.
+Default = 2.5 (meters).
+- '-p' (optional): z-coordinate for people height.
+Default = 1.7 (meters).
 - '-rec' (optional): Route, name and output video format.
 - '-cal' (optional): Action variable.
 Option for un-distort images, like fisheye lens.
 - '-lim' (optional): Variable to warn about an overcrowding.
 Default = 5 (people).

 # Instructions
 Once you enter the parser variables (like in example), the program will require you to select the area to be measured through points, like a polygon.
 Those are 3 as a minimum. by secuence.
 So the order is important.
-For each point you want to select, you must doble click and the press "a".
+For each point you want to select, you must doble click and then press "a".
 In case you get wrong, only press "r" and all your selected points will not be considered.
 To move on, press "esc".
 ![](pics/pic1.jpg)